-This slow cooker Christmas pudding recipe is guaranteed to deliver on juicy, boozy flavour.
+This slow cooker Christmas pudding recipe is guaranteed to deliver a juicy, flavoursome pud everyone in the family will love.
 We've tweaked and tweaked this recipe until we finally found the right combination of ingredients.
-This doesn't mean that you absolutely have to adhere to the list here: everyone will have their own preferences.
+This doesn't mean that you absolutely have to adhere to the list here: everyone will have their own preferences (more on that at the end of the article).

 Slow cookers are a great choice for Christmas puddings, locking in moisture and flavour.
 Be prepared to let the cooker do its magic for a full day for best results.